 Developed by the Web Accessibility Initiative of the World Wide Web Consortium (W3C), this web site provides step-by-step instructions for checking the accessibility of web pages with the following checkers:

-Find and Fix Accessibility Issues in Word 2010 (Video)
+Find and Fix Accessibility Issues in Microsoft Word (Video)

-In this video, learn how to use the Accessibility Checker in Microsoft Word 2010, which lets you find and fix issues that can make it difficult for people with disabilities to read or otherwise interact with your document.
+Watch this 2-minute video to learn how to use Microsoft Word’s Accessibility Checker, which lets you find and fix issues that can make it difficult for people with disabilities to read or otherwise interact with your document.

 Microsoft Office Accessibility Checker (HTML)